 The US is an enormous market that offers tremendous opportunity.
 Recent changes to the American tax code make this market even more attractive, but there are still many differences that are important to understand when considering expansion into the US.
 Join Mike Whitacre and Malcolm Joy, two of our international tax experts, to learn about some of the tax implications of doing business in the US, including setting up an entity, state and local tax regimes and tax incentives.

-Untangling the Technical is available on iTunes, Google Play Music and Spotify.
+Untangling the Technical is available on iTunes and Spotify.
 Listen now using the player below or download it to listen later.

 Making the jump to the US: What UK companies need to consider Transcript